molmod/stacie/docs/source/theory/properties/electrical_conductivity.md

 the expectation value is computed over all possible time origins.

 The derivation of this result can be found in
-Section 7.7 of "Theory of Simple Liquids" by Hansen and McDonald {cite:p}`hansen_2013_theory`.
+Appendix C.3.1 of "Understanding Molecular Simulation" by Frenkel and Smit {cite:p}`frenkel_2002_understanding`, or Section 7.7 of "Theory of Simple Liquids" by Hansen and McDonald {cite:p}`hansen_2013_theory`.

 If your simulation code does not print out the charge current,